 Now that the holidays are over and the market is picking up steam again, we decided to take a few days and explore Inman Connect 2020 so you don’t have to.

 Every year, industry pros gather in the Big Apple to share their latest insights, make predictions, and engage in heated debates over the most pressing topics in real estate.
-As always, The Close was there to listen, engage, and test out the new tech that will impact your business in 2020.
+As always, The Close was there to listen, engage, and test out the new tech that will impact your business.

 Here are our 10 big takeaways from the week: